 This is not surprising given what has transpired since October 2020—the successful development and rollout of multiple COVID-19 vaccines, a partial reopening of the economy, generally strong gross domestic product and job growth reports, and trillions of dollars of stimulus and relief spending.
 Forecasters predict that the current recovery, which was kicked off by GDP rising by a record 33 percent (annualized) in the third quarter of 2020, will remain robust over the next three years.
 U.S. real estate market conditions and values are also forecast to perform much better than predicted six months ago, although wide differences by property types are expected to persist.

-The Real Estate Economic Forecast, produced by the ULI Center for Capital Markets and Real Estate, is based on a survey conducted in May of 42 economists and analysts at 39 leading real estate organizations.
+The Real Estate Economic Forecast, produced by the ULI Center for Real Estate Economics and Capital Markets, is based on a survey conducted in May of 42 economists and analysts at 39 leading real estate organizations.
 The forecast is based on the median responses gathered in the survey, which reflected a wide range of views, both better and worse.

 While the fall 2020 Forecast was notable in its reversal of many of the pessimistic forecasts from spring 2020, the current forecast goes even further, with several forecasts now ahead of long-term averages.
 Among the 2021–2023 metrics predicted to outpace long-term averages are GDP and employment growth, the unemployment rate, real estate transaction volumes, warehouse and apartment occupancy and rent growth, and single-family housing starts and price appreciation.